KDE/markdownpart/README.md

 ## Contact

-Feedback welcome, email kossebau AT kde org or catch me on freenode irc in #kdevelop.
+Feedback welcome, email kossebau AT kde org or catch me on Libera.Chat IRC in #kdevelop.

 (*Note*: This file was happily edited with the support of this plugin.)